fMavr1ck/HTB-Forensics_Writeups/Suspicious Threat/Readme.md

 ![alt text](image.png)

-Fist ssh into server
+### Initial Access via SSH
+We begin the challenge by establishing an SSH connection to the target server.
 ![alt text](image-1.png)

+### Suspicious Behavior in the File System
-After succeccfully entering into machine via ssh we are currently in root directory.
-After trying ls command on root directory or any other directory nothing is listing here. something is strange
+Upon successful login, we are placed in the root directory.
+However, executing the ls command in the root or any other directory returns no output, which is highly unusual and indicates that something may be deliberately hidden.
 ![alt text](image-2.png)

-Nothing showed useful as ls is not showing any thing ... as the chall says that the rootkit is hiding something so as it will manipulate the shared library .

-Using ldd tool list the dynamic dependancies
+### Investigating Rootkit Activity
+As the challenge description suggests that a rootkit might be involved, likely manipulating shared libraries to hide files, we proceed to investigate further.
+Running ls continues to show no output:
+To analyze the shared library dependencies used by common system utilities (like ls), we utilize the ldd command.
 ![alt text](image-3.png)

-Found one suspicious library.
-After looking at the lib it is hooking events ..
-The next step is to how can we remove this library from loading ..
+### Detection of a Malicious Shared Library
+One suspicious library stands out.
+A closer examination indicates that it hooks filesystem-related functions such as readdir and fopen, a typical behavior of rootkits aiming to hide specific files or directories.
+To neutralize this threat, we rename the library to prevent it from being loaded.

 ![alt text](image-4.png)

-We discover a suspicious library.
-Further inspection reveals that this library hooks filesystem-related functions such as readdir and fopen, commonly used by rootkits to hide files and directories:
-Simple technique is to rename the libraray ..
+After renaming the malicious shared object (hook.so), the ls command begins functioning normally again, confirming that it was indeed being interfered with by the preload.

 ![alt text](image-5.png)